The rain is here, so instead of battening down the hatches, go and enjoy an indoor activity with the fam!

 Let creativity shine through on the next rainy day at Gasworks Arts Park [21 Graham Street, Albert Park].
 It’s an arts precinct producing a range of high-quality arts programs, workshops and activities for all ages.
 With a school holiday program including sword fighting, wand-making and learning the moves to Thriller, the fun and excitement is endless.
 Accessible by public transport trains and trams, making a day out of a visit to Gasworks and its two theatres, three gallery spaces and on-site café is easy.

-If you’re raising thrill-seeking and adventure-loving children, then Casey RACE [65 Berwick-Cranbourne Road Cranbourne] is your destination the next time the rain starts to fall.
+If you’re raising thrill-seeking and adventure-loving children, then Casey RACE [65 Berwick-Cranbourne Road, Cranbourne] is your destination the next time the rain starts to fall.
 Laughter and squeals of delight can be heard from miles away, as the centre’s wide range of heated indoor pools and water activities are a guaranteed hit.
-The large waterslides are always popular, with kids also enjoy water cannons, slides, fountains and a massive tipping bucket that strikes at any moment – spectators don’t sit too close!
+The large waterslides are always popular, with kids also enjoying water cannons, slides, fountains and a massive tipping bucket that strikes at any moment – spectators don’t sit too close!
 The two greatest attractions of Casey RACE are the space bowl, rotating inside a large bowl before falling out the bottom and a raft-ride full of unexpected turns that will keep you on edge.
 Instead of being stuck at home, be sure to check out these fun-filled pools instead.

 Take your family to all new heights at Bounce [Hangar 4, 236 Wirraway Rd, Essendon Fields].
 This epic jumping universe will entertain the kids for hours with jumping arenas, trampoline slam-dunks, dodgeball arenas and wall tramps.
 What’s more, Bounce Essendon is home to Australia’s biggest trampoline, the Supertramp!
 Of course, if the trampolines don’t excite, being so close to Essendon Airport means that planes are constantly departing and landing right outside.
 Book online in advance to secure your spot and get ready to bounce away.